yashu1wwww/Instagram-Auto-Like-and-Comment-To-Hashtag/README.md

 https://youtu.be/-oPVJoCRNI4

-Change line 16 and 17 with your username and password respectively.
-In line 21, replace the "amazing" line with your required hashtag.

-I have added functionality for auto-liking and commenting on up to 25 posts with the specified hashtag.
-If you want to auto-like and comment on another 25 posts, copy lines 35 to 282 and paste them in line 283.
-You can use Notepad++ to do this.
+## replace 11th line with hashtag and 19th and 20th line with username and password..

-To get started, download the latest version of Chrome Driver from https://chromedriver.chromium.org/ and extract the file.
-Then, place it in the specified folder.
-Open cmd in that folder and enter "hlc.py" or double-click on "hlc.py".
-Alternatively, you can rename the file and run it.
+Download the latest version of Chrome Driver from https://chromedriver.chromium.org/ and extract the file.
+Place it in the designated folder.
+Open the command prompt in that particular folder and enter lc.py or double-click on the rl.py file.

 👉Note:-